Skip to content

 System.setSecurityManager(new RMISecurityManager());

-// launch the service
+// service launch

 try{